pitastrudl/wekanwiki/Developer-Documentation.md

 - Keep your local forks updated with this repo by setting your `git upstream` value as described [here](https://robots.thoughtbot.com/keeping-a-github-fork-updated).
   - before submitting a PR make sure you `rebase` your local branch as described [here](http://push.cwcon.org/learn/stay-updated#on_your_computer_routine_tasks)
   - If you accidentally mess around on your `devel` branch, follow these steps [here](http://push.cwcon.org/learn/stay-updated#oops_i_was_messing_around_on_) to clean it up.

+## Preventing Travis CI lint errors before submitting pull requests

+- Eslint for linting.
+To prevent Travis CI lint errors, you can test for lint errors by installing "npm install eslint" and running it with "npm run lint"
+- If you want automatic fixes to that code file you can copy code to [jsbeautifer website](http://jsbeautifier.org) with settings Indent with 2 spaces (topmost dropdown), [X] Space before conditional: "if(x)" / "if (x)", [X] Use JSLint-happy formatting tweaks.

 ## Choosing issues to work on